SibinThomasQuad/tornado_multi_room/README.md

 # tornado_multi_room

+instalation

+clone this repo

+and install

+pip install tornado

 1 Deploy server.py in to the server and take the public ip address and port of the server

 2 and connect client.py to server via socket (with the server ip and port)